Protecting Your Business During Divorce: What Every Entrepreneur Needs to Know

 Prenuptial and Postnuptial Agreements

-Having a properly drafted prenuptial or postnuptial agreement is one of the most effective ways to protect your business.
-These documents can specify what happens to the business in the event of a divorce, limiting exposure and future disputes.
+A properly drafted prenuptial or postnuptial agreement is one of the most effective tools for protecting a business.
+These documents can specify how the business will be treated in the event of a divorce, limiting future disputes.

 Buy-Sell Agreements

-If your business has multiple owners, a buy-sell agreement can include terms to prevent outside parties, including a former spouse, from becoming a shareholder.
-These contracts are often overlooked but can be critical in divorce.
+If your business has multiple owners, a buy-sell agreement can include terms to prevent an owner’s shares from being transferred to an outside party, including a former spouse.
+These contracts are critical but often overlooked.

 Structured Settlements

-Rather than selling or dividing the business, your attorney may be able to negotiate a settlement where other assets offset the value of the business interest.
-This could include investment accounts, real estate, or retirement plans.
+Your attorney can work to negotiate a settlement where other marital assets are used to offset the value of a business interest.
+This approach can involve trading interests in investment accounts, real estate, or retirement plans to allow you to retain full ownership of the company.

 Why the Right Legal Team Matters

-Handling a divorce as a business owner is not a routine legal matter.
-It requires a firm with deep experience in both family law and complex financial structures.
-At Thacker Sleight, we don’t operate in silos.
-Our collaborative approach ensures that your legal team works closely with valuation experts, tax professionals, and financial strategists to craft the strongest case possible.
+Handling a divorce as a business owner requires a firm with deep experience in both family law and complex financial structures.
+At Thacker Sleight, our collaborative approach ensures that your legal team works closely with valuation experts, tax professionals, and financial strategists to craft a strong and comprehensive case.

-Our clients benefit from a legal team that understands how to protect a business and its owner without escalating unnecessary conflict.
-We advocate with strength, strategy, and sophistication, always with an eye on preserving both your livelihood and your legacy.
+Our clients benefit from counsel that understands how to protect a business and its owner without escalating unnecessary conflict.
+We advocate with strength, strategy, and sophistication, always with an eye on preserving your livelihood.

 Conclusion: Preserve What You’ve Built

 You’ve worked hard to create something of value.
-Your divorce should not undo that progress.
+Your divorce does not have to undo that progress.
 With the right preparation and legal team, it is possible to protect your business, avoid public fallout, and preserve what matters most.

-If you’re an entrepreneur or business owner considering divorce, let’s talk.
-Our team is ready to support you with unmatched expertise, discretion, and clarity at every step.
+If you are an entrepreneur or business owner considering divorce, we invite you to discuss your situation with us.
+Our team is ready to support you with understanding, discretion and clarity at every step.